Buying a Used Nissan Leaf Is Really Smart

 2011-15 (24kwh)............85 miles 2016 (30 kwh)..............110 miles

 Range anxiety isn't that much of a thing.
 If you're going a long ways, then you just use the other car.
 Because if you only have an 80-mile range, you pretty much HAVE to have a primary car.
-The Leaf is just for commuting and around town.
+The older Leafs are just for commuting and around town.

 It is unusual that I go out on a short trip that gets unexpectedly diverted into a long trip.
 However, for those occasions, having a longer range is obviously better.

-Charging stations are a possibility, but they have to be available, functioning, and not occupied, which is not a sure thing, so you tend to appreciate those, but not rely on them.
+Charging stations are a possibility, but they have to be available, functioning, and not occupied, which is not a sure thing -- so you might be uneasy relying on those -- although that situation has improved in 2020.

 2. Forgot to Charge